 Let’s be honest: cleaning the coop is probably not your favorite chore.
 A thoughtfully designed coop makes this task much easier, which in turn helps keep your flock healthy.
 Walk-in coops are a game-changer, saving you from having to crouch or crawl inside.
 Features like a droppings board under the roosting bars or removable nesting boxes can significantly cut down on your cleaning time.
 The best designs also incorporate smooth, easy-to-wipe surfaces.
 A coop that’s simple to maintain makes your daily routine more enjoyable and helps prevent the buildup of bacteria and parasites, creating a healthier environment for your chickens.

-Simple Access for Daily Chores
+Ensure You Have Easy Access for Daily Chores

 Beyond the big weekly clean-out, you’ll be in and out of the coop every day to provide food and water and, of course, collect those delicious fresh eggs.
 A great coop design considers these daily tasks.
 Look for features like external nesting box access, which allows you to gather eggs without having to go inside and disturb the flock.
 The placement of feeders and waterers should also be convenient for you to reach and refill.
 When you’re looking at in-stock coops, imagine your daily routine.
 A coop that makes your chores simpler is one you’ll love for the long haul.